Medical Policy: 07.01.51

 Occipital nerve stimulation is considered investigational for all indications.

-Based on peer reviewed medical literature the evidence is insufficient to permit conclusions concerning the impact of occipital nerve stimulation (ONS) on net health outcome for any indication.s The available studies are limited and had significant methodological flaws, making it difficult to draw conclusions regarding the efficacy of occipital nerve stimulation.
+Based on peer reviewed medical literature the evidence is insufficient to determine the effects of occipital nerve stimulation (ONS) on net health outcomes for any indication.s The available studies are limited and had significant methodological flaws, making it difficult to draw conclusions regarding the efficacy of occipital nerve stimulation.
 There are no well-designed randomized controlled studies in the medical literature comparing occipital nerve stimulation to established treatment options.
 Further randomized clinical trials (RCTs) with greater number of patients and longer follow up are needed.
-In addition, no implanted occipital nerve stimulators have received U.S. Food and Drug Administration (FDA) approval.
-Therefore, the use of occipital nerve stimulation (ONS) would be considered investigational for all indications.
+Therefore, the use of occipital nerve stimulation (ONS) is considered investigational for all indications.